GoodAI/BrainSimulator/README.md

 Please keep in mind that Brain Simulator is still in the PROTOTYPE STAGE OF DEVELOPMENT.
 GoodAI will continuously improve the platform based on its own research advancement and user feedback.

+## System Requirements

+Running Brain Simulator requires an NVIDIA **CUDA-enabled graphics** card and **64-bit Windows**.
+More specifically, the requirements are:

+* 64-bit Windows 7, 8, 8.1 or 10
+* .NET Framework 4.5
+* NVIDIA graphics card with CUDA support (compute capability 2.0 or higher)

 ## VS Solution Structure